 The officials were ready to go.
 ESPN had put its equipment in place more than 24 hours ahead of tip-off.
 Clearly, nearly everyone who was necessary to the execution and broadcast of the game was well aware of the conditions and planned accordingly.
 Everyone except, perhaps, the Blue Devils.

 Duke's players had to attend their afternoon classes, you might say.

 You'd be wrong.
 At 9:31 a.m.
 Duke canceled all classes effective at 12:50 p.m.
 The Duke athletic department had all morning to figure out how to get its team on the eight-mile ride to Chapel Hill eight hours before tip-off to avoid the expected weather complications.
 Instead, they either stuck with a departure time that was set last summer or were the victims of a lousy bus company.
-If they knew the bus would be late, they could have used any of a few hundred beat-up yellow school buses, which would have perfectly suited them.
+If they knew the bus would be late, they could have used any of a few hundred beat-up yellow school buses.

 Cunningham got it right.
 Postponing the game was the best and only decision to make at the time of the decision.
 I just wonder what was going on over at Duke after 9:30 this morning.

 From my comfortable couch in Asheville, it appeared that Duke was just plain scared.